sodazone/ocelloids-services/packages/server/guides/OBSERVABILITY.md

 ## Grafana

-Once the services are up and running, you can access Grafana at `http://localhost:3001`.
+Once the services are up and running, you can access Grafana at [http://localhost:3001](http://localhost:3001).
 On your first access, you'll be prompted to log in.
 Provide the username and password set in [`config.monitoring`](https://github.com/sodazone/ocelloids-services/tree/main/packages/server/guides/telemetry/grafana/config.monitoring).

-Configure Prometheus as the data source.

 Now you can run metric queries and start building your dashboards.
 All metrics exposed by the Ocelloids Service Node are prefixed with `oc_` in the metric names, making them easy to search for in the metric explorer.

-You can also import the sample [Grafana dashboard](https://github.com/sodazone/ocelloids-services/tree/main/packages/server/guides/telemetry/grafana/xcmon_dashboard.json) that we have prepared.
+You can also import the sample [Grafana dashboard](https://github.com/sodazone/ocelloids-services/tree/main/packages/server/guides/telemetry/grafana/xcmon_dashboard.json) that we have prepared by following the steps outlined below.

+After logging in to the Grafana UI, go to 'Dashboards', expand the menu under 'New' (located in the top-right corner of the screen), and select 'Import'.
+Alternatively, go to [http://localhost:3001/dashboard/import](http://localhost:3001/dashboard/import) and import the JSON file provided at `packages/server/guides/telemetry/grafana/xcmon_dashboard.json`.

 ## Alertmanager